UBC-MDS/pysorting/README.md

 ## License

-`pysorting` was created by Group 27.
+`pysorting` was created by Nonso, Marek, Siddarth, Shashank.
 It is licensed under the terms of the MIT license.

 ## Credits